andredms/blog/_posts/2021-07-09-ios-forensics.md

 description: I'm beginning to delve into computer forensics and hopefully create a habit out of exploring new forensic techniques on devices.
 Here's my first guide for an iOS device.
 ---

-I'm beginning to delve into computer forensics and hopefully create a habit out of exploring new forensic techniques on devices.
-Here's my first guide for an iOS device (note - these steps have only been tested and provded on iPhone X and lower).
+I've been wanting to get some hands-on experience with computer forensics and hopefully create a habit out of exploring new forensic techniques on devices.
+This is my first experience in doing so on an old iPhone 7 I picked up off GumTree for free (and performed a factory reset on).
 There are many different ways to acquire data from a sized device, however this guide will focus on the most common way - [jailbreaking](https://www.kaspersky.com/resource-center/definitions/what-is-jailbreaking).

 Jailbreaking essentially replaces the firmware partition with a hacked version that allows for the installation of tools not normally available (such as OpenSSH).
 This walkthrough will be on a macOS device using Big Sur.